sforstephan/ssc24/readme.md

 The repository includes several datasets used in the project.
 These datasets are stored in the [datasets](datasets) folder.
 Here is a brief description of each dataset:

-- **data_main_analysis.csv**: This dataset contains the primary data used for the main paper analysis.
+- [data_main_analysis.csv](datasets/data_main_analysis.csv.zip): This dataset contains the primary data used for the main paper analysis.

-- **data_variance_stability.csv**: This dataset contains data used for the analysis of variance stability to determine the required number of simulation runs.
+- [data_variance_stability.csv(datasets/data_variance_stability.csv.zip): This dataset contains data used for the analysis of variance stability to determine the required number of simulation runs.

-- **data_sensitivity.csv**: This dataset contains data used for a variance-based sensitivity analysis.
+- [data_sensitivity.csv](datasets/data_sensitivity.csv.zip): This dataset contains data used for a variance-based sensitivity analysis.

-Please note that the uploaded datasets are compressed (in zip-format).
+Please note that the uploaded datasets are compressed (in zip-format), please download and upack them to view their contents.

 # Sensitivity analysis